juarru/webnodepop/Readme.md

 $ npm start
 ```

-## Debugging Nodepop
+## Debugging WebNodepop
-Perhaps you are thinking about use Nodepop and add some features or change existing one.
+Perhaps you are thinking about use WebNodepop and add some features or change existing one.
 Please, feel free to do it.

 In that case is possible you want to use a debugging mode to analize more in depth how the service is working.
-For this situation you can run Nodepop this way:
+For this situation you can run WebNodepop this way:

 ```bash
 $ npm run debug